johan-mickael/johan-mickael/README.md

-### Hi folks,
-# I'm Jo... that doesn't matter..
+### Hi folks, I'm Jo... that doesn't matter..

-**But this kitty does!!!
+## **But this kitty does!!!
 Yeahhhh 😺**

 ![miaw](https://i.gifer.com/4SHX.gif)

 I'm a **Web & Mobile Developer**—by day I code (and sometimes gripe), and by night I strum my guitar.
 *Trying to make a buck and hoping AI doesn’t steal my job before 60!* 🥹
 *P.S.
-I mostly speak French (and Malagasy, why not? 🇲🇬), but I'm learning English from TV shows.
-Don't judge—I’m a work in progress.
-France is home for now (but maybe I'll move later...
+I mostly speak French (and Malagasy, yeah I like to move it move it 🇲🇬), but I'm learning English from TV shows.
+Don't judge I’m a work in progress.
+Paris is home for now (but maybe I'll move later...
 HELP meee!)*

 ---